hfox1/conway/readme.md

 ## Future work

-1. Search for deeper mathematical structures that provide pre-code abstraction (and so refactoring) of the current neighbourhood loops.
+1. Avoid 2 nested for loops: search for deeper mathematical structures that provide pre-code abstraction (and so refactoring) of these current neighbourhood loops.

 2. Add a random board generator